How can I support my child when anxiety takes over?

 “We don’t have to do that right now, we can wait until you are feeling a little bit better”

 Give them room to talk about their feelings without interruptions, this is not the time to offer solutions but instead to listen and make sure they feel that when they speak - they are heard.
-Children are always doing the best they can and they are not being silly - they listen to their body clues and act accordingly, this is their survival instinct.

 Children can avoid environments where they feel overwhelmed, this can be school, the bathroom, the car or even some areas of the community.
 When children try to avoid environments, parents typically see large emotional escalations prior.
 This can be explored with an occupational therapist, to understand the child’s sensory processing and how to improve engagement in activities.
 Otherwise, this can be addressed by offering as much information to the child about the environment as possible.
 When things are predictable, they are much less scary.
 Try to describe to your child what the place will look like, who will be there, will it be noisy, will it have a certain smell?
 By providing predictability, there is also the opportunity to put in place problem solving strategies.
 Too loud?
 Offer headphones before entering the environment.
 Too busy?
 Allow a quiet space for your child to regulate with you before returning to the environment.